MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cosmosdb-plugin.md

       'SELECT * from c')
     ```

-1. The following example is identical to the previous one, except that its using SQL query parameters and it's querying the data from an alternate region (check Cosmos DB [documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/tutorial-global-distribution-sql-api?tabs=dotnetv2%2Capi-async#preferred-locations) for details on `preferredLocations`).
+1. The following example uses SQL query parameters and queries the data from an alternate region.
+For more information, see [`preferredLocations`](https://docs.microsoft.com/azure/cosmos-db/tutorial-global-distribution-sql-api?tabs=dotnetv2%2Capi-async#preferred-locations).

     ```kusto
     evaluate cosmosdb_sql_request(